instagibbs/bolts/XX-eltoo-onchain.md

 A node:
   - upon discovering an *invalidated update transaction* on chain:
-    - Until latest update transaction is mined or invalidated settlement transaction resolves the state output:
+    - Until the nodes' committed or complete update transaction is mined:
-      - SHOULD estimate the cost of updating current state output to the latest update transaction and settlement transaction, weighing it against the value claimable on-chain by the user in the latest.
+      - SHOULD estimate the cost of updating current state output in utxo set to the complete update transaction and settlement transaction, weighing it against the value claimable on-chain by the user in the latest.
         In the degenerate case of no `to_node` outputs to itself or HTLC outputs, there is no incentive to claim the latest channel state.
-      - Otherwise, MUST respond by publishing the latest update transaction, re-binding to the invalidated update transactions' state output, recovering the necessary control block information from the invalidated update transaction's annex field.
+      - Otherwise, MUST respond by publishing the complete update transaction, re-binding to the invalidated update transactions' state output, recovering the necessary control block information from the invalidated update transaction's annex field.
       - If the latest update transaction is failing to be mined within the proper window, package RBF replacement with a higher fee ephemeral anchor spend is recommended to avoid old state being successfully used and to avoid fulfilled HTLCs with incoming value being timed out.
-    - If the latest update transaction is then confirmed:
+    - MUST handle the publishing of the committed/complete update transaction as detailed in this document
-      - MUST wait `shared_delay` blocks of confirmation for this transaction to publish the corresponding pre-signed *settlement transaction*
-      - If no HTLCs are to be resolved, publishing the settlement transaction MAY be arbitrarily delayed by the node to save on fees, or use the ephemeral anchor spend to make another transaction such as a direct payment, channel open, etc. This may make recovery of funds less reliable if state is lost.

 ## Rationale

 In the case where we unconditionally aren't owed any funds for the latest settlement transaction, there is no need to spend funds to recover those funds.
 Otherwise, if it economically makes sense, the node wants the latest state to be confirmed.
+We must get a the latest state we have signatures for published(complete update), although our counterparty may at any time publish the latest committed update transaction, even if the local node doesn't have the full signatures already.

-# Unilateral Close Handling: Latest Update Transaction
+# Unilateral Close Handling: Committed/Complete Update Transaction

-In the other eltoo channel case, we see the latest channel state be confirmed on the blockchain, and must ensure that the settlement transaction outputs are created and then spent in a safe amount of time, for the case of HTLC outputs.
+In another eltoo channel case, we see the latest channel state be confirmed on the blockchain, and must ensure that the settlement transaction outputs are created and then spent in a safe amount of time, for the case of HTLC outputs.